Elleined/angular-notes/README.md

 ```
 ## Property Binding []
 - Angular will read it directly from ts file preserving its data type
-- Mainly used for changing the html element property.
+- Mainly used for changing the html element property value.
 ```
 <img [src] = "variableName" />
 ```